Application Deadline:

 *Available as a major or minor

 The Forensic Evaluation Service (FES) completes outpatient and inpatient court-ordered evaluations for counties across Oregon pursuant to Chapter 161 of the Oregon Revised Statute.
-Orders primarily involve initial competency to stand trial (CST) evaluations pursuant to ORS 161.365 for clients residing in county custody for one-day evaluations at the hospital or evaluations pursuant to ORS 161.370 for clients residing at the hospital and already determined incompetent to proceed by the court.
-Additional orders involve criminal responsibility and diminished capacity evaluations.
+Orders primarily involve initial competency to stand trial (CST) evaluations pursuant to ORS 161.365 for defendants residing in county custody for one-day evaluations at the hospital or evaluations pursuant to ORS 161.370 for defendants residing at the hospital and already determined not fit to proceed by the court.
+Additional orders (ORS 161.315) involve criminal responsibility and diminished capacity evaluations.

 Neuropsychological Assessment